Simera | Global AI- Based Talent Matchmaker

 Video conferencing also allows team members to connect more personally and engagingly than text-based communication.
 This can help to build stronger relationships among team members, which is particularly important when working remotely.

 Switch remote communication to video calls and make it a habit to turn the camera on so that the team can see one another and engage.
-Additionally, you can learn a lot about their feelings by monitoring your team's body language and nonverbal cues.
+Additionally, as a remote leader, you can learn a lot about their feelings by monitoring your team’s body language and nonverbal cues.

 4. Avoid excessive communication: